seasketch/geoprocessing/website/docs/api/geoprocessing/functions/overlapGroupMetrics.md

 function overlapGroupMetrics(options): Promise<Metric[]>
 ```

-Given area overlap metrics stratified by class and sketch, returns new metrics also stratified by group
+Given overlap metrics stratified by class and sketch, returns new metrics also stratified by group
 Assumes a sketch is member of only one group, determined by caller-provided metricToGroup
 For each group+class, calculates area of overlap between sketches in group and featuresByClass (with overlap between group sketches removed first)
 Types of metrics returned: